 w/ Kate Dollenmayer, Christian Rudder, Andrew Bujalski, Mark Herlehy, Myles Paige, Jennifer L. Schaper, Lisa Patton Rudder, Justin Rice, Morgan Faust

 A very amiable movie about post-college drift.
 Thoughtful and lo-fi describe it.
 As do intimate, uncomfortable, authentic.
 More character-study than structured plot, it follows Marnie (Dollenmayer) through a summer of crap jobs and painful crushes—both her crush on cool guy Alex (Rudder) and dweeb guy Mitchell’s (Bujalksi) crush on her.
 The opening scene with drunk Marnie in a tattoo parlor underscores decision-making skills and permanence.
 She doesn’t get a tattoo but she doesn’t really get anything else either.
 Funny Ha Ha inaugurated the mumblecore movement, a subgenre of indies that are heavy on improvised dialogue between twentysomethings who tend to mumble.
 Or at least fumble their sentences, as we do in real life.
 Dollenmayer and Bujalski are especially good.
-Several critics named it a top ten film of the year yet didn’t find its following until its DVD release.
+Several critics named it a top ten film of the year yet it didn’t find its following until its DVD release.
 Bujalksi next directed Mutual Appreciation (2005) and starred in Hannah Takes the Stairs (2007).

 The Future (2011) dir.
 Miranda July